CodeYourFuture/syllabus/docs/html-css/week-2/lesson.md

 When we build for the web, we're making websites that can be viewed in a phone, a laptop, a tablet and more.
 To ensure we're presenting a website that's easy to use on any device, we use Responsive Web Design techniques to modify how content is displayed depending on the viewport.

-> **Exercise:** As a group, let's brainstorm as many devices as we can think of which might access the websites we build.

 See how much variety there is in [viewport sizes](https://decadecity.net/blog/2014/08/19/a-device-agnostic-approach-to-inlining-css).

+### Exercise (5 minutes)

+As a group, let's brainstorm as many devices as we can think of which might access the websites we build.

 ## Media Queries